[.blog-callout]

-This article breaks down how to search in Google Sheets using six different ways.
-We cover the use case for each method, including how long it takes, its cost, and how to use it.
-Here’s a quick rundown of each method’s use case.
+This article breaks down how to search in Google Sheets using nine different methods.
+For each one, we cover the use case, how long it takes, the cost, and how to use it.
+We'll also look at what happens when a spreadsheet outgrows search, and how a tool like Softr lets you build a proper internal tool with real search and filters on top of the same data.
+Here's a quick rundown of each method.

-- Find and Replace: this lets you quickly search for specific data in your spreadsheet and replace it with new information.
+- Find and Replace: quickly search for specific data in your spreadsheet and replace it with new information.

-- Keyboard shortcuts: this is one of the quickest ways to search in Google Sheets.
+- Keyboard shortcuts: one of the quickest ways to search a single sheet.

-- Conditional formatting: it visually highlights and formats cells based on specific conditions.
+- Conditional formatting: visually highlight and format cells based on specific conditions.

-- Filter views: it allows you to create custom filtered versions of your data without affecting the view for others
+- Filter views: create custom filtered versions of your data without affecting the view for others.

-- VLOOKUP function: this function allows you to look up certain data in your spreadsheet;
+- VLOOKUP function: look up certain data in your spreadsheet by searching the first column.

-- HLOOKUP function: it allows you to search for a value in a cell and retrieve a corresponding value from another one;
+- HLOOKUP function: search for a value in a row and retrieve a corresponding value from another row.

-- INDEX and MATCH functions: the combined use of these functions allow you to search based on various criteria and retrieve data from different cells;
+- INDEX and MATCH functions: combine these to search by various criteria and retrieve data from different rows and columns.

-- QUERY function: this function allows you to perform SQL-like queries.
+- QUERY function: perform SQL-like queries on your data.

 How to search in Google Sheets using Find and Replace